 As with all medications caution should be exercised during pregnancy, especially in the first trimester.
 A possible association with respiratory and cardiac malformations has been reported following first trimester exposure to codeine.

-Regular use of codeine during pregnancy may cause physical dependence in the foetus leading to withdrawal symptoms in the neonate.
-Administration of codeine during labour may depress respiration in the neonate.
 Opioid analgesics may cause gastric stasis during labour, increasing the risk of inhalation pneumonia in the mother.

 If symptoms of opioid toxicity develop in either the mother or the infant, then all codeine containing medicines should be stopped and alternative non-opioid analgesics prescribed.
 In severe cases consideration should be given to prescribing naloxone to reverse these effects.

 Codeine produces sedation and may also cause changes in vision, including blurred or double vision therefore treatment may impair ability to drive and use machines.
 If affected, patients should not drive or operate machinery.

 The effects of alcohol are enhanced by opioid analgesics.